GitHub Integrations [2026]: How to Optimize Your Workflows

 To get access to applications for GitHub integration, you can visit the GitHub Marketplace.

-How do GitHub Integrations work?
+How do GitHub Integrations Work?

 GitHub integrations can either be app-native or third-party solutions.
 App-native solutions work for specific applications and services, while third-party solutions could be multi-purpose connectors for different platforms.

-Unlike Salesforce integrations, every GitHub integration solution relies on GitHub APIs (REST APIs and GraphQL APIs) and webhooks to fetch and send data between two platforms.
+Unlike Salesforce integrations, every GitHub integration solution relies on GitHub APIs (REST APIs and GraphQL APIs) and webhooks to fetch and send data between the two platforms.
 Once an event is triggered, the webhook will receive an HTTP POST payload.

 But how does this translate to integrations?
 That’s where GitHub Apps and OAuth Apps come in.